strategineer/personal-website/content/books/2024-07-05/index.md

 You name it, they've got it.

 Prior to finding these weapons, the Agaku were stereotypical generic fantasy orcs: a little stupid, violent, strong.
-After finding the military equipment they turn into Korean War-era hurrah, tabbaco chewing, cigar smoking American soldiers (but what if they were orcs fighting against the forces of "Good").
+After finding the military equipment they turn into Vietnam War-era hurrah-ing, tabbaco chewing, cigar smoking American soldiers (but what if they were orcs fighting against the forces of "Good").

 Hijinks ensue.